 });

-The Levels of 2FA
+The hierarchy of 2FA methods

 Not all 2FA methods are created equal.
 Understanding the hierarchy helps you choose appropriate protection: